Fabian Huber

 04Westwing Turquoise, Reconsidered

-Turquoise was never up for debate, it carries too much brand memory to abandon.
+Turquoise was never really up for debate, it carries too much brand memory to abandon.
 But it needed reconciling with itself.
 Over time, the physical and digital versions had quietly drifted apart, producing two slightly different brands depending on where you encountered them.
 We resolved this into a single, incrementally brightened tone.
 A colour you might actually paint a wall.

 From Pantone TCX to fabric and lacquer — the turquoise travels.
 Here, as a store curtain, doing exactly what a great brand colour does.

 What’s been equally rewarding is watching the Westwing team run with it.
-The turquoise has since found its way into brand spaces that double as photographic backdrops, into stores as a defining spatial gesture, onto merch, wrapping paper, and brand gifts — and, perhaps most memorably, into ice cream at store openings.
-The kind of detail that stops children in their tracks and stays with everyone else.
-There’s something genuinely satisfying about a colour choice that keeps finding new places to belong.
+The turquoise has since found its way into brand spaces that double as photographic backdrops, into stores as a defining spatial gesture, onto merch, wrapping paper, and brand gifts, and even into ice cream at store openings.

 05Contextual Tones